 Design Style: Kevin’s blog, Thou Swell, is an Atlanta Lifestyle blog.
 His design style mixes traditional with contemporary.
 Kevin is young but prolific, having already worked with national brands such as Target, Black+Decker and Behr.

-Fun Fact: Kevin is a high school student who was recently admitted to Cornell University’s Design and Environmental Analysis Program.
+Fun Fact: Kevin started his business as a high school student and eventually got admitted to Cornell University’s Design and Environmental Analysis Program.
 It doesn’t get much cooler than that.

 Design Style: Amber Lewis is described by HGTV as a “pattern mixing ninja,” and rightly so.
 Her love of travel emanates through her design work; Moroccan printed rugs pair with bold striped blankets while wall decor captures the colors of each.
 Eccentric yet approachable, her work also plays patterns against the subtle for perfectly paired combinations.
 Ninja, for sure.